netwerk-digitaal-erfgoed/ld-workbench/README.md

 Both commands should print the version to your terminal.
 For Node.js we recommend at least the LTS (*Long Term Support*) version `20.10.0`.

+**IMPORTANT** the following instructions do not work yet awaiting publishing to npmjs.com!!
+The only way to work with the LDWorkbench until it is published is decribed in the *Development chapter*.

 The quickest way to get started with LDWorkbench is to follow these instruction:

 ```bash